 Homes both with and without rooftop solar are eligible, and households with large energy loads and assets are encouraged (e.g. air-conditioning, electric vehicle charging, pool pumps, electric hot water systems and home battery systems).

-^Student accommodation is deemed not to be eligible because of small loads and lack of variety.
+^Student accommodation is deemed not to be eligible because of small loads and similar usage.